-Street style motorcycle boots are arguably the most popular style.
-They appeal the broadest cross-section of riders and they’re quite versatile in nature.
-These boots are designed with a healthy balance of safety, comfort, and practicality in mind, and they’re often designed with aesthetics in mind too.
+Street-style motorcycle boots are arguably the most popular style.
+They appeal to the broadest cross-section of riders and they’re quite versatile in nature.
+These boots are designed with a healthy balance of safety, comfort, and practicality, and they’re often designed with aesthetics in mind, too.
 They come in a wide range of shapes and styles, including short boots and tall boots, with buckle-up closures, zippers, or Velcro.
-They’re almost always waterproof to some degree, and usable in both hot and cold climates.
+They’re almost always waterproof to some degree and usable in both hot and cold climates.
 These boots do offer a lot of protection, but not the same as you’d get with dedicated sports, off-road, or adventure boots.
 What they lack in overall protection they make up for in everyday practicality.
 You can wear these on and off the bike, and very few people would ever know that you’re wearing dedicated motorcycle boots without having a very close look.

 Typical cruiser boots or Harley-Davidson riding boots are very similar to regular urban, street boots.
 The only difference is that they traditionally shun any fancy thermoplastic adornment or over-the-top design.
-These boots can come in tall or short configurations, and they’re almost always made of leather, reinforced with more leather, or with steel refinements.
-In terms of practicality, they’re usually quite safe to wear though they’re not as protective as more dedicated riding boots, but they’re generally quite comfortable, and wearable in a wide range of situations and not just when you’re riding.
+These boots can come in tall or short configurations, and they’re almost always made of leather, reinforced with more leather or with steel refinements.
+In terms of practicality, they’re usually quite safe to wear though they’re not as protective as more dedicated riding boots, but they’re generally quite comfortable and wearable in a wide range of situations.
 They’re old school in nature, but they do the job just fine.

 Adventure Boots & Touring Boots

 There are two very interesting types of dual-natured boots on the market: touring boots and adventure boots.
-Touring boots are designed specifically for long distance riders who need boots that are very comfortable, weatherproof, and incredibly protective.
-They’re an evolution of the street boot but with additional water-proofing, and a more padded interior.
+Touring boots are designed specifically for long-distance riders who need boots that are very comfortable, weatherproof, and incredibly protective.
+They’re an evolution of the street boot but with additional water-proofing and a more padded interior.
 An adventure boot, however, is more like a mash-up of a dirt-bike boot and a touring boot.
-They’re comfortable to wear, since they’re designed for long-haul riding trips, but they have the added off-road protection for when the road gets a little bumpy.
-They’re also weather resistant, and very protective.
-Adventure motorcycle boots are incredible popular for these reasons.
+They’re comfortable to wear since they’re designed for long-haul riding trips, but they have the added off-road protection for when the road gets a little bumpy.
+They’re also weather-resistant and very protective.
+Adventure motorcycle boots are incredibly popular for these reasons.